-On January 22, 2023, DSFK informed TAG that they will proceed to release the pledged assets only after EGG has fulfilled its obligations under the Settlement Agreement, otherwise DSFK will apply to court for a writ to enforce repayment of the debt owed by EGG and to foreclose on TAG's pledged assets.
-The Company has submitted an arbitration claim at the Astana International Financial Centre to enforce the Settlement Agreement and release the pledged assets and a hearing date has been set for October 2024.
+On January 22, 2024, DSFK informed TAG that they will proceed to release the pledged assets only after EGG has fulfilled its obligations under the Settlement Agreement, otherwise DSFK will apply to court for a writ to enforce repayment of the debt owed by EGG and to foreclose on TAG's pledged assets.
+The Company has submitted an arbitration claim at the Astana International Financial Centre to enforce the Settlement Agreement and release the pledged assets and proceedings are ongoing.